Wiki · Concept · Last reviewed June 15, 2026

 The American Bar Association's Formal Opinion 512, issued July 29, 2024, states that existing professional obligations apply when lawyers use generative AI.
 The opinion highlights duties of competence, confidentiality, communication, supervision, and reasonable fees.

-Competence means understanding the relevant capabilities and limits of the AI tool well enough to use it responsibly.
-Confidentiality means protecting client information, especially when using third-party tools that may store, train on, or expose submitted data.
-Supervision means that lawyers remain responsible for work delegated to assistants, vendors, or software.
+Competence means understanding the relevant capabilities, data sources, limits, and risks of the AI tool well enough to use it responsibly.
+Confidentiality means protecting client information, especially when using third-party tools, connectors, plugins, document uploads, or systems that may store prompts, train on submitted data, expose logs, or route information to subcontractors.
+Supervision means that lawyers remain responsible for work delegated to lawyers, nonlawyers, vendors, or software.

 Courts and Filings